How to Increase Your Business Profit by Leveraging SoftwareDonna Marie Padua

 Excel, in particular, can help small businesses analyze critical data related to their consumers.

 External communication is also a critical piece of the CRM puzzle.
-There are several features within Office 365 that help small businesses communicate with leads and customers.
-For instance, the Customer Manager add-on for Outlook centralizes your contact information in one place to make it easy for you and your employees to see critical notes and previous conversations.
+Several features within Office 365 help small businesses communicate with leads and customers.
+For instance, the Customer Manager add-on for Outlook centralizes your contact information in one place.
+It makes it easy for you and your employees to see critical notes and previous conversations.

 Small businesses have plenty of things to worry about— looking professional shouldn’t be one of them.
-Office 365 can help your small business appear bigger thanks to the professional-looking features with which it’s equipped.
+Office 365 can help your small business appear bigger thanks to its professional-looking features.

 Office 365 from GoDaddy comes with a free business email using your domain name.
 This helps you avoid the dreaded @gmail.com or @hotmail.com email address.